LuisRBarreras/BFX_challenge/README.md

 # The BFX challenge

-Hi and congratulations to your progress with Bitfinex!

 Your task is to create a simplified distributed exchange

 * Each client will have its own instance of the orderbook.